Black-winged kite: Distribution and habitat

 The black-winged kite is a species primarily of open land and semi-deserts in sub-Saharan Africa and tropical Asia, but it has a foothold within Europe in Spain and Portugal.
-The species range appears to be expanding in southern Europe and possibly in West Asia.
+The species range appears to be expanding in southern Europe and, more recently, also to West Asia.
 The first records of breeding in Europe were in the 1860s and since then they have become more widespread and populations are on the rise.
 It is thought that land-use changes, particularly agriculture and pastureland have helped the species.
+The species has expanded its range in southern Europe and vagrants from Switzerland and England indicate that the species is moving north.

 Several geographic populations have been named as subspecies and these include the nominate subspecies which occurs in Spain, Africa and Arabia.
 The subspecies vociferus is found east of this range across South Asia and into Southeast Asia.
 Along Sumatra, Java, Borneo and the Philippines subspecies hypoleucus (sometimes considered a full species) includes the population wahgiensis described from New Guinea.
-Subspecies sumatranus is not always recognized.
+The subspecies sumatranus is not always recognized.
 The white-tailed kite and the black-shouldered kite were formerly included with this species but have since been treated as separate species.

 Although found mainly on the plains they have been seen at higher altitudes in Sikkim (3650 m), the Nilgiris (Doddabetta, 2670 m) and Nagaland (2020 m).

 They are said to be winter visitors in some parts of their range such as the Western Ghats.